urtak/urtak-wordpress/readme.txt

 == Installation ==

 After installing the plugin from the WordPress Plugin Directory, a banner will show up asking you to log in or sign up.
-If you have an account just log in and choose which of your existing sites you would like to use.
-If you're signing up Urtak will automatically create a publication.
+If you have an account, just log in and choose which of your existing Urtak sites you would like to use.
+If you’re signing up, the plugin will automatically create a new Urtak site for you.
 In both cases the plugin will also automatically fill in the domain field, which should be the URL of the domain on which your WordPress site is running.
 If you are using the same Urtak site on multiple domains you can add them separated by a comma.
-Don't forget to hit the save changes button at the bottom if you change any of the settings.
-And you're ready to go.
+Don’t forget to hit the save changes button at the bottom if you change any of the settings.
+You’re ready to go!

 = Using the Plugin =

-On the post edit page you'll find a new console from which you can easily add, approve, reject or archive, your Urtak questions.
+On the post edit page you’ll find a new console from which you can easily add, approve, reject, or archive your Urtak questions.
 Each post has an Urtak associated with it and each Urtak consists of a set of questions.
 These questions are served to the user in a random order.
-A user also has to answer the current question to get a new one.
-Answering questions does not to be signed up but to ask a question a user needs to sign up.
-You as the publisher will also receive an email report with usage stats.
+A user has to answer the question in front of her before she can answer another question.
+Answering questions does not require a user to be signed up; however, in order to ask a question, a user must sign up.
+You, as the publisher, will receive an email report with usage stats.
 To view results, either visit the widget on your published page or your dashboard on Urtak.com where all of your data is stored and organized.

 For more information on settings and features, [visit the Frequently Asked Questions](http://about.urtak.com/faq).